guanshi1688/longview-archive/docs/essays/notes/english/Value-Capture/index.md

 ### 09. Why Reserve Currencies Are Civilizational Interfaces

 Reserve currencies are not only financial tools.
-They are interfaces through which trade, debt, trust, settlement, and global purchasing power are organized.
+They are interfaces through which trade, debt, trust, settlement, liquidity, and global purchasing power are organized.

 ### 10. Why Mature Markets Defend Value Capture

 Mature markets defend more than consumer welfare.
-They defend pricing systems, standards, brands, legal regimes, and institutional hierarchies of value.
+They defend pricing systems, standards, brands, legal regimes, platforms, finance, and institutional hierarchies of value.

 ### 11. Why the Global Rentier System Faces a Production Shock